Funnyadd/personnal-website/README.md

 3.  **`.gitignore`**: This file tells git which files it should not track / not maintain a version history for.

-4.  **`.prettierrc`**: This is a configuration file for [Prettier](https://prettier.io/).
-Prettier is a tool to help keep the formatting of your code consistent.

-5.  **`gatsby-browser.js`**: This file is where Gatsby expects to find any usage of the [Gatsby browser APIs](https://www.gatsbyjs.com/docs/reference/config-files/gatsby-browser/) (if any).
+4.  **`gatsby-browser.js`**: This file is where Gatsby expects to find any usage of the [Gatsby browser APIs](https://www.gatsbyjs.com/docs/reference/config-files/gatsby-browser/) (if any).
 These allow customization/extension of default Gatsby settings affecting the browser.

-6.  **`gatsby-config.js`**: This is the main configuration file for a Gatsby site.
+5.  **`gatsby-config.js`**: This is the main configuration file for a Gatsby site.
 This is where you can specify information about your site (metadata) like the site title and description, which Gatsby plugins you’d like to include, etc. (Check out the [config docs](https://www.gatsbyjs.com/docs/reference/config-files/gatsby-config/) for more detail).

-7.  **`gatsby-ssr.js`**: This file is where Gatsby expects to find any usage of the [Gatsby server-side rendering APIs](https://www.gatsbyjs.com/docs/reference/config-files/gatsby-ssr/) (if any).
+6.  **`gatsby-ssr.js`**: This file is where Gatsby expects to find any usage of the [Gatsby server-side rendering APIs](https://www.gatsbyjs.com/docs/reference/config-files/gatsby-ssr/) (if any).
 These allow customization of default Gatsby settings affecting server-side rendering.

-8.  **`LICENSE`**: This Gatsby starter is licensed under the 0BSD license.
+7.  **`LICENSE`**: This Gatsby starter is licensed under the 0BSD license.
 This means that you can see this file as a placeholder and replace it with your own license.

-9.  **`package-lock.json`** (See `package.json` below, first).
+8.  **`package-lock.json`** (See `package.json` below, first).
 This is an automatically generated file based on the exact versions of your npm dependencies that were installed for your project. **(You won’t change this file directly).**

-10. **`package.json`**: A manifest file for Node.js projects, which includes things like metadata (the project’s name, author, etc).
+9. **`package.json`**: A manifest file for Node.js projects, which includes things like metadata (the project’s name, author, etc).
 This manifest is how npm knows which packages to install for your project.

-11. **`README.md`**: A text file containing useful reference information about your project.
+10. **`README.md`**: A text file containing useful reference information about your project.

 ## 🎓 Useful information

 Looking for more guidance?
 - Documentation for [Gatsby](https://www.gatsbyjs.com/docs).

 - Documentation for [Strapi](https://docs.strapi.io/developer-docs/latest/getting-started/introduction.html).